-To boost scientific literacy and generate interest in science, engineering, health, and technology, Rice 360° and the Beyond Traditional Borders initiative have adapted the Bioengineering and World Health curriculum for high school students.
-Created for use at the university level by professors and clinicians from Rice University and the Texas Medical Center, the course covers significant health issues facing developed and developing countries.
+To boost scientific literacy and generate interest in science, engineering, health, and technology, Rice 360° and the Beyond Traditional Borders initiative have adapted the Bioengineering and World Health curriculum for high school students, and host an annual Global Health Technologies Design Competition for high school students.
+The course, created for use at the university level by professors and clinicians from Rice University and the Texas Medical Center, covers significant health issues facing developed and developing countries.
 Topics include leading causes of child and adult mortality; comparative health systems; in-country healthcare constraints; epidemiology and pathophysiology of leading mortality diseases; and limitations of current diagnostic and therapeutic approaches for those diseases in settings with varying levels of resources.
 Student teams also research a health topic of interest, design new technology prototypes for use in a resource-constrained setting, and outline clinical trials to test the technology.

 The curriculum is disseminated through an annual Professional Development Workshop for teachers, which is accompanied by a high school design competition.
 Since 2006, teachers from Texas, Colorado, Mexico, Malawi, and Lesotho have participated in the workshop.

 The Bioengineering and World Health curriculum has been approved for science credit by the Texas Education Agency under the Scientific Research and Design PEIMS #12112120 or for 36 hours career and technical education credit under the World Health Research PEIMS #13020900.
 Bioengineering and World Health must include at least 40% lab investigation and/or fieldwork using scientific inquiry to be considered a science course.